joxeankoret/pigaios/README.md

 Once we have a binary opened in IDA that we know is using ZLib we can match functions directly from the source code by running the IDAPython script ```sourceimp_ida.py``` and selecting in the dialog the zlib-1.2.11.sqlite file we just exported before.
 After a few seconds, it will discover various functions by, first, just issuing some simple SQL queries and, later on, will find many more symbols by traversing the call graph of the initial matches (that should have near zero false positives) and find more matches.
 At the same time, you should have all the structures and enumerations that were found while parsing the ZLib source code.

 And that's it!
 Hopefully, it will make the life of reverse engineers easier and we will have to spend less time doing boring tasks like importing symbols or waste time reverse engineering open source libraries statically compiled in our targets.

+## License

+Pigaios is released under the GPL v3 license but commercial licenses for proprietary developments can be purchased.
+Contact admin AT joxeankoret DOT com for more details.